Sangram Singh: Professional wrestling career

-Sangram won the Commonwealth Heavyweight Championship for the second time on 27 March 2016, by defeating South African wrestler Ananzi, keeping the belt in India.
-The match was played at Port Elizabeth, South Africa.
+Sangram won the WWP Commonwealth Heavyweight Championship for the second time on 27 March 2016, by defeating South African wrestler Ananzi, keeping the belt in India.
+The match was held at Port Elizabeth, South Africa.

-In 2019 he bought the rights to make a biopic on the life of wrestler K. D. Jadhav, who won the first Olympic title for India in 1952.
-He is playing the titular role in the movie.
+Sangram Singh intends to return to professional wrestling after 6 years, in a Dubai pro international wrestling championship on 24 February 2024.

 Social service and motivational speaking

 Sangram has been involved in social service and conducts various motivational talks for corporate companies.
-He motivates youngsters at schools and colleges by sharing his life journey, thus being a real life motivational coach.
+He motivates youngsters at schools and colleges by sharing his life journey.
 He was a motivational speaker for Indian wrestlers who were representing India in the Commonwealth Games.
 Sangram has also been part of promotion to create awareness about voting in Haryana, his hometown.
 Singh announced the launch of the Champions Pro Khusti league in December 2015 in Mumbai.
 Sangram played his first international match in India in Chandigarh on 6 February 2016, the proceeds of which were dedicated to the benefit of cancer patients.
 Recently, Sangram Singh adopted 16 girls and 7 boys from his hometown Haryana and has sponsored their education.
 This is along with the adoption of a school in Satara, Maharashtra.
 Sangram Singh Foundation organised the first wrestling awards to felicitate and honour the forgotten heroes from wrestling who had won individual medals for India over the years on 16 September 2017 in New Delhi.